MacBook Air battery repair

 Here’s the green light on mine, followed by the reassuring startup gong, and once I’ve started the system and disconnected the power lead, you can see the battery charge indicating 100%.
 It seems happy to run under battery power, and also behaves well when the lid’s closed and reopened again.
 I’ve also left it for several hours closed, before reopening, and again it seems fine.

 It’s still early days though and during further testing I found that shutting down fully sometimes prevented a restart under battery power only – and some fixes required me to disconnect then reconnect the internal battery.
 Obviously that’s not ideal, but I’m hoping just closing the lid when not in use and keeping it topped-up with mains power may be a solution.
 Either way, my trusty MacBook Air, condemned to death by the experts, lives to fight another day thanks to a fairly simple DIY repair costing 55 pounds.
 If you’re experiencing similar issues with your MacBook, I hope some of my tips will help breathe new life into an old faithful friend.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!